BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 Back in Kristiline again, enter the house.
 That's all we can do in this quest for now!

-As this quest showed, we now have access to Grand Dream City once more.
-There are a few things we can take care of.
-First, enter Scholar District and enter the Fan Club.
-For beating Adam we should now have enough reputation that when we walk in, we will get a *Somniam Mall Stamp* as well as the *Aerodactylite*!
-Talk to a girl to get the *Poisonium Z* as well!

-Head west to the Festival Plaza.
-There is a new tutor on the left.

-!cshop(:FestivalBlackHair, "Festival Plaza Move Tutor L")

-We've now collected eight of the ten stamps for the mall, so we can buy a whole bunch of new stuff.
+We've now collected eight of the ten stamps for the mall, so we can buy new stuff!

-!shop("Somniam Mall Miscellaneous", ["Big Root", "Focus Band", "Zoom Lens", "Scope Lens", "Link Heart", "Ability Capsule"])

-!shop("Somniam Mall Rare Berries", ["Petaya Berry", "Liechi Berry", "Apicot Berry", "Lansat Berry", "Starf Berry", "Ganlon Berry", "Salac Berry"])

 !shop("Somniam Mall TMs & HMs", [["TM150 Grassy Terrain", 10000], ["TM151 Electric Terrain", 10000], ["TM152 Misty Terrain", 10000], ["TM153 Psychic Terrain", 10000], ["TM34 Sludge Wave", 30000], ["TM55 Scald", 13000], ["TM90 Substitute", 10000], ["HM05 Waterfall", 150000]])

-!shop("Somniam Mall Evolution Items", ["Protector", "Magmarizer", "Dragon Scale", "Electirizer", "DeepSeaTooth", "DeepSeaScale", "Up-Grade", "Dubious Disc", "Prism Scale", "Sachet", "Whipped Dream", "Razor Claw", "Oval Stone", "Razor Fang", "Reaper Cloth"])

 ## Atebit Doctor Quest